Balochistan Cities To Get E-service Centers - UrduPoint

 Balochistan Cities To Get E-service Centers

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Apr, 2021 ) :Balochistan government will set up e-service centers at multiple cities in the next financial year to facilitate the citizens in an optimal way by providing civic services through a single platform, an official said on Tuesday.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Apr, 2021 ) :Balochistan government will set up e-service centers at multiple cities in the next financial year to facilitate the citizens in an optimal way by providing civic services through a single platform, an official said.

 Talking to APP, he said the centers was aimed at digitizing dispensation of the provincial departments' services including issuance of domicile certificate, marriage/divorce certificates, no objection certificates for various purposes, land fard, birth/death/burial certificates and others.